TienDatJohnyDo/seng438-a4-group13/seng438-a4-group13.md

 ![NewRange](NewDataUtilities.png)
 Our Mutation score went from 78% to 88% which is a 10 percent increase from the orignal test case suite for the DataUtilities class.

 In brief, our group was able to achieve a 10 percent increase on both classes meaning we solved a portion of the survived mutants.
+We added quite a few more test cases in order to kill the mutations in the source code.
+In order to do that, our group reviewed all of the mutation lines and kill some mutations by method discussed further in the report.

 # A discussion on the effect of equivalent mutants on mutation score accuracy